indicator0/master_thesis_project/README.md

 ### There are some auxiliary files that are not directly related to the HTR pipeline, but are important for result analysis.
-        -compare.py (for comparing the results between two HTR models) -flask (for running a web server to visualize the results) -static
+        -compare.py (for comparing the results between two HTR models) -flask_test (for running a web server to visualize the results) -static
                         -templates
                         -app.py

 ### To visulize the result, please use flask.
 Type "python app.py" under the flask folder.
+Image input and result xml input directory are hard coded in app.py.
+You may need to change the directory in the code.

 #### .sif files, .pth file and HTR models are available to download at the following links.